Show All Answers

 To be picked up at a location between stops or "Schedule a Flex," you MUST call the scheduling office.
 To be dropped off as a FLEX you must notify the driver when boarding the bus the location you need.
 If you need to be picked back up from a FLEXED stop, you MUST call the scheduling office again to make arrangements.

 The Paw Paw CONCORD FLEX LOOP operates M-F from 8:00 AM until 6:00 PM.
 The last loop begins at 5:00 PM and drops off all clients by 6.
 The CONCORD LOOP does not operate between 11:00 AM and 12:00 PM.
 Saturday and Sunday services start at 10:00 AM and the last loop begins at 3:00 PM.
 There is no service between 1:00 PM and 2:00 PM Saturdays and Sundays.
 The route schedule is available on the bus and here on our website: Concord Loop.
-You may also request a copy by mail.
+You may also request a copy by mail by calling the Rides line at 269-427-7921 or emailing [email protected].

-When riding any of our LOOP routes, please remember the buses follow a schedule and therefore DO NOT wait for clients at designated stops.
-You must be ready to go and waiting for the bus at the scheduled departure time.
-If a driver is early, he/she will be on location until the departure time, but if they are running behind they will not stop at locations where they do not see clients waiting to board.
-We always recommend arriving a few minutes early, so that you do not miss the bus and have to wait for the next loop around.
+When riding our LOOP routes, please remember the buses follow a schedule and therefore DO NOT wait for clients at designated stops.
+You should be ready to board at the scheduled departure time.
+If a driver is early, he/she will be on location until the departure time.
+If they are running behind they will not stop at locations where they do not see anyone waiting to board.
+We always recommend arriving a 5-10 minutes before the departure time, so that you do not miss the bus.

 Call 269-302-0237 to schedule your ride to the VA in Battle Creek.
 Provide your name, address and contact number as well as the date, time and place of your appointment.
 The Veteran's Shuttle runs every Tuesday and Thursday with drop-offs at 9:00 AM and 12:30 PM, and returns at 12:30 PM and 4:00 PM.